kamilkenny/GB-System-Operating-Plan-and-Dispatch-Readiness-Monitor/README.md

 [gb-dispatch-readiness-dashboard](https://neso-gb-dispatch-readiness-kamil-hpaqe7d2eucebfa2.germanywestcentral-01.azurewebsites.net)

-> The application is hosted on the Azure App Service Free tier.
-The first load may take slightly longer after a period of inactivity.
+> The application is hosted on the Azure App Service.

 ---